osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 }
 ```

-This method should be called from the new `swap-router` module's `RouteExactAmountOut` initiated by the `MsgSwapExactAmountOut`.
+This method should be called from the new `pool-manager` module's `RouteExactAmountOut` initiated by the `MsgSwapExactAmountOut`.
-See the next `"Swap Router Module"` section of this document for more details.
+See the next `"Pool Manager Module"` section of this document for more details.

 ##### `InitializePool` Keeper Method

 This method is part of the implementation of the `SwapI` interface in `poolmanager`
 module.
-"Swap Router Module" section discussed the interface in more detail.
+"Pool Manager Module" section discussed the interface in more detail.

 ```go
 // x/concentrated-liquidity/pool.go InitializePool(...)